How I got here

 The reason is simple: PHP was easy.
 You just wrote your code, threw in a little bit of HTML, tacked a .php on the end of the filename and uploaded it.
 Whereas Perl, even at its best, required you to learn a few things about CGI and web servers before it would work on most hosting accounts.

 And that’s putting it nicely.
 In more accurate terms, PHP stomped the ever-lovin’ crap out of Perl for a first-time web programmer.
 Perl was originally designed as a glue language to do text processing on Unix systems, and only later grew CGI functionality and server integration.
-PHP was originally designed to do web programming, and integrated into Apache in a way that even a mentally-impaired chimpanzee could understand.
+PHP was originally designed to do web programming, and integrated into Apache in a way that made deployment a breeze.
 In the hearts and minds of a generation of new web developers, one of whom was me, Perl didn’t stand a chance.

 My web hobby continued to be mostly a hobby for the remainder of my college years.
-I learned CSS, and I learned SQL and I learned JavaScript for the first time (and hated every second of it), and my little personal site grew lots of interesting new capabilities.
+I learned CSS, and I learned SQL and I learned JavaScript for the first time, and my little personal site grew lots of interesting new capabilities.
 Most of my disposable income was being spent on ways to impair the computer inside my head, so I never bought a real domain or real web hosting; when I graduated and didn’t have free hosting from the college anymore, I set up Apache on my personal computer (I’d been converted to Linux by that point), got a dyndns.org subdomain and kept on chugging.
 Once or twice, people paid me to build sites for them, but they never involved any serious programming.

 Broadening horizons